-IU South Bend is preparing for in-person instruction and a return to mostly normal operations in Fall 2021.
+IU South Bend returned to mostly in-person instruction and normal operations beginning in Fall 2021.

-Please note that in late April 2021 the U.S. government issued guidance for Fall 2021.
+Please note that in late April 2021 the U.S. government issued guidance for the 2021–2022 academic year.
 The current guidance (originally issued in March 2020) regarding F-1 students in online classes will be continued.
 As a reminder, continuing F-1 students may count online classes toward a full course load and may opt to take all online classes, and new F-1 students will need to be registered for at least 1 in-person or hybrid class and cannot take a full online course load.

 We understand it may be difficult to arrange for travel to the U.S. at this time.
 If you choose to start online, know that we will do all we can to help you succeed academically and lay the foundation for continued study once you arrive in the U.S. Graduate students, you will need to work with your academic department to determine how an online start option will be implemented for your degree.